Advice & Guides

 Should these be planted together?

 Well, hemerocallis are so unfussy and adaptable that I don’t see it as a problem.
-As long as they get a little moisture in the Spring as the plant is making stalks and buds, they are very drought-tolerant because of their extensive root system.
-A generous mulch in Spring will help retain the moisture.
+As long as they get a little moisture in the spring as the plant is making stalks and buds, they are very drought-tolerant because of their extensive root system.
+A generous mulch in spring will help retain the moisture.
 Hemerocallis do love sun though, so don’t be tempted to plant them in the shade or under trees.

 Maintenance